c o u r s e - s t r u c t u r e (introductory)

 Marketing yourself and contracts.

-Promoting you own night.
+Promoting you own night

 Sponsorships

 WEEK 8.
-Final Test.
+Revision and Final Test.

 Students are required to complete a demo CD